maswang32/soundcam/README.md

 ## Loading our Dataset

-An example for loading the Treated Room dataset's Room Impulse Responses is shown in loading_data_examples.ipynb.
+An example for loading the Treated Room dataset's Room Impulse Responses is shown in `examples.ipynb`.
 The file also provides an example for loading training data.

 ## Organization